 As a television journalist, he wrote and produced a number of documentaries, including an award-winning 90-minute documentary about the Vietnam War (Vietnam Diary).
 Two years later he wrote and produced another documentary investigating the real French Connection and the role of the Corsican ‘brothers’ in the trans-Atlantic heroin trade (The French Connection: Man at the Top).
 This production was instrumental in exposing corruption in government and big business in both France and Britain, and played a key part in the international drive to break the power of the Marseille ‘connection’.

 Dick Ross also broadcasts and performs on stage as a storyteller, continuing the centuries-old tradition of his Celtic ancestry.

 Here, Dick kindly shares some advice and “case studies” on a wide range of topics related to documentary production for radio, film and television.

 Recorded at Dick’s house in Provence, Sept.
 2008

-Dick on producing a documentary about the Vietnam War for the BBC
+Dick discusses his production approaches to a BBC documentary about the Vietnam War

-Dick on filming a scene with Sir John Geilgud
+Dick recounts a story about the actor Sir John Geilgud